 One concept I explore in Clicksand is the Universe of Potential Relationships.
-It is a concept we use a lot with our clients at Civilis Marketing.
+It is a concept we use a lot with our clients at Civilis Consulting.

 The idea is that for any new relationship to form between you and another person, three conditions must exist.
 First, the person must be the kind of individual you want to have a relationship with.
 Second, that person must be open to meeting someone new.
 And finally, you must have (or be able to build) enough rapport with that person in order for the relationship to start and subsequently flourish.

 On the surface this process makes sense—no one ever disagrees with us when we describe it.
 But when you actually start putting it into real world practice, it is not nearly as easy as it sounds.

 Let’s take the very first condition: people you want to meet.

 Most business owners think this is simple and tend to spend very little time on it.
 They have a target description like, “we want to meet CEOs of companies with 10-50 employees” or “we want to meet managers at Fortune 100 companies who make purchasing decisions about [insert product or service here].”
 What they are doing is demographically describing their target customer—the focus is almost always on the title of the person and the size of the company.
 Sometimes business owners add a geographic area or specific industry when describing the company, but in general, the pattern is people with a certain responsibility at certain kinds of companies.

 While having a clear demographic description of your target customer is certainly a good thing, it’s usually not the place to begin building and nurturing valuable business relationships.
 There are three additional considerations.